Day 5: Reporting

 What’s Happening on Law Enforcement Day:

-New Resource: “Trauma-Informed Response to Romance Fraud”
+Resource: “Trauma-Informed Response to Romance Fraud”

 - Downloadable guides for police, caseworkers, and legal advisors.